Cristiano (footballer, born 1981): Adelaide United

 Cristiano moved to Australia to join A-League side Adelaide United at the start of the 2008–09 season.
 Adelaide had lost Nathan Burns and Bruce Djite in the off-season and were in desperate need for a permanent striker.
 After scoring on his debut in a pre-season match, Cristiano made his A-League debut in a 1–0 victory over Perth Glory.
 Cristiano was impressive in his debut, setting up the winning goal scored by Travis Dodd.

 Cristiano scored his first competitive goal for Adelaide United in Round three against Wellington Phoenix at Hindmarsh Stadium.
 Cristiano finished with a brace in a 3–0 victory.
 After helping Adelaide United become the first Australian side to reach the semi-finals of the AFC Champions League, he scored a brace days later to help the Reds to a 2–0 victory over reigning premiers Newcastle Jets.

 Cristiano scored his fifth goal in seven A-League matches by getting on the score sheet in a 3–3 draw against Central Coast.
-He scored the only goal of the Club World Cup fifth place play off against Egyptian club Al Ahly the impressive twenty yard strike was awarded 'goal of the tournament'.
+He scored the only goal of the 2008 FIFA Club World Cup fifth place play off against Egyptian club Al Ahly the impressive twenty yard strike was awarded 'goal of the tournament'.

 In the 2008–09 Grand Final against Melbourne Victory, Cristiano was controversially red carded in the 10th minute.
 However, this red card was rescinded from his record.

 He was released from Adelaide after their 2010 Asian Champions League campaign after they were knocked out of the round of 16.